Find out what the website needs to fix first.

 The walkthrough call.

-A 45-minute call where the studio walks through the findings, answers questions, and is honest about what is worth doing in-house, what is worth hiring for, and what can wait.
+A 45-minute call where the studio walks through the findings, answers questions, and explains what is worth doing in-house, what is worth hiring for, and what can wait.

 |---|---|---|

-If one of these is the real issue, the studio will say so.
-The audit can name the next step, but the work itself is scoped separately under web design, web development, or SEO and growth.
+The audit can name the next step, but implementation is scoped separately under web design, web development, or SEO.
+For a search-focused deep dive instead of the full-site read, see the SEO Audit.

 - Implementation.